prajapatisarvesh/EF-Net/README.md

 `python3 train.py --model endtoend --epochs 10 --batch_size 100`

 *Note due to preprocessing in VAST dataset it may be possible that some datapoints are dropped, it is highly recommended to use a larger batch size (greater than 100).*

-### Operating system used - Ubuntu 20.04

-### GPU used - Nvidia RTX3090TI and Nvidia RTX4090TI

-## The deadline was 13th, we submitted it yesterday, since deadline was changed we did major restructuring in the report.
-If that's allowed we'd like to use 1 time travel day, thanks!

 ## Thanks to
 * https://github.com/JunweiZheng93/MATERobot/ -- for DMS Downloader